jukod/jukod.github.io/README.md

 The team coach will pay for the gas/electricity and will take care of charging the university after the contest.
+(Use [our mailing list] or [our Discord server] to try sharing/finding a car ride.)

+__By train:__
+There's a train that leaves Jönköping Resecentrum at 07:56.
+You'll arrive in Linköpings Resecentrum at 10:08.
+You'll then have to take a bus to LiU arriving there at 10:25.
+Going by car is recommended if you have one.

 #### [The competition day]